-To apply for on campus housing at American University, please fill out the American University Housing Request for Environmental Law 2013 form.
+To apply for on campus housing at American University, please fill out the online application.
+The online application will be available later this Spring.
 After you complete and submit the application, you will receive a confirmation email.
 Participants must pay at or before check-in.
 Rooms will be assigned on a first-come, first-served basis.
 Please contact the Summer Housing office with any questions you have about your application or payment.
 The Housing Office recommends that you pay online via credit card prior to your arrival on campus.
 The deadline to apply for housing at American University is MAY 24.

 Cancellations will receive a full refund if cancelled in writing to email@example.com 48 hours prior to check-in.
 No refund is available for cancellations within 48 hours of check-in.
 You will not be able to check-out during your stay, including weekends.

 If you have any questions, please contact AU Housing and Dining Services directly at firstname.lastname@example.org or by telephone at (202) 885-3370.